talon-one/talon_one.js/docs/ManagementApi.md

   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   'integrationRequestUuid': "integrationRequestUuid_example", // String | Filter results by integration request UUID.
-  'webhookId': 3.4, // Number | Filter results by Webhook.
+  'webhookId': 3.4, // Number | Filter results by webhook id.
   'applicationId': 3.4, // Number | Filter results by Application ID.
-  'campaignId': 3.4, // Number | Filter results by campaign.
+  'campaignId': 3.4, // Number | Filter results by campaign ID.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00") // Date | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
 };